Jump to Recipe Print Recipe

 • Now it is time to laminate your gluten free puff pastry dough.
 This a rolling and folding process that rolls the big chunks of butter into the dough in thinner pieces.

-• Place the dough onto a gf flour dusted surface.
-Roll to 1/4 inch thickness.
+• Place the dough onto a gf flour-dusted silicone mat.
+Roll the dough to 1/4 inch thickness.
 Fold one side of the dough up past the middle, as I show in the photo above, in what is called a two-letter fold.
-Then fold the other end over the first fold.
+Then, fold the other end over the first fold.
 The key is to cover the butter and nestle the dough around it.

-• We are going to repeat this process a lot.
-Each layer breaks up the butter into thin bits mixed into the dough.
+• We are going to repeat this process a few more times.
+Each layer breaks up the butter into thin layers in the dough.
 Think of the thin areas of butter creating pockets of flaky layers.

 • Fold the two-fold envelope folded dough in half again.
 Wrap in plastic wrap and refrigerate for 30-45 minutes.